ssjswaraj/Machine-Learning/README.md

-this will contains all the projects related to machine learning
+This will contains all the projects related to machine learning